Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

-In a similar fashion to how we define the vectors \(x\) and \(y\), we can define the \(d \times d\) symmetric matrix with entries given by \cref{eq:A}, further compactifying the problem statement.
-In the previous subsection, we have demonstrated that \cref{conj:soluble} can be reduced to the following statement: \begin{quote} We have to find a solution \(y \in \mathbb R^{d}\) to
+Analogously to the definition of the vectors \(x\) and \(y\), we define the \(d \times d\) symmetric matrix with entries given by Eq.\ \eqref{eq:A}, further compactifying the problem statement.
+In the previous subsection, we have proved that Conjecture \ref{conj:soluble} may be reduced to the following statement: \begin{quote} Find a solution \(y \in \mathbb R^{d}\) to